A Going-Down principle for ample groupoids and the Baum-Connes conjecture: Amenability at Infinity and the Baum-Connes Conjecture

 \ {\bf Acknowledgments}.
 The content of this paper covers part of the main results of the authors doctoral thesis \cite{Bonicke}.
-He would like to thank his supervisor Siegfried Echterhoff for his support and advice.
+He would like to thank his supervisor Siegfried Echterhoff for his support and advice and the anonymous referee for a careful reading and several suggestions for improvement.